facebook/infer/website/docs/checker-cost.md

 where `foo` has a linear cost in its parameter, then Infer automatically detects that the complexity of loop has increased from `O(|list|)` to `O(|list|^2)` and then reports an [`EXECUTION_TIME_COMPLEXITY_INCREASE`](/docs/next/all-issue-types#execution_time_complexity_increase) issue.

 ## Differential mode
 Unlike other Infer analyses (which on reports found issues/bugs in `report.json` when running infer once), cost analysis also has a special mode that reports an issue for differential analysis (i.e. when comparing the analysis results on the original and the modified files).
-For each procedure, `costs-report.json` includes the actual polynomial (for the exection cost) along with the degree of the polynomial, the procedure name, line number etc. Then, in the differential mode, these `costs-report.json` files are compared.
+For each procedure, `costs-report.json` includes the actual polynomial (for the execution cost) along with the degree of the polynomial, the procedure name, line number etc. Then, in the differential mode, these `costs-report.json` files are compared.

 Differential cost analysis in action:
 - first run infer's cost analysis on `File.java` and copy `inter-out/costs-report.json` to `previous-costs-report.json` (Note that the file should be copied outside the result directory because the directory will be removed in the second infer run.)